 - Minimum delete operations to make all elements of array same

-- Minimum number of steps to make all elements of array equal
+- Minimum operations to make counts of remainders same in an array

 If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to firstname.lastname@example.org.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.

 Please Improve this article if you find anything incorrect by clicking on the "Improve Article" button below.